 If we the men had not agreed this project would not have come to this community.
 The people who brought the project called all of us and told us about the benefits of allowing the women to also receive the animals and be trained.
-We realized that we are one family.
-If the animals increase, we will all benefit.
-If we did not agree, we would not have built the pens for the women.
+We realized that we are also receive the animals increase, we will all benefit.
+If we did one family.
+If the animals increase, we will all benefit the women not agree, we would not have built the pens for the women.
 Over here, it is the men who build pens not the women (MKI5).